Weinstadt-Endersbach An entire universe exists beyond our physical senses, but those with hardened hearts and minds don’t see it.

 She looked at me with a mischievous smile.
 “I think each of us made a new friend today.”

 We’ve been friends ever since.
-Occasionally Joan asks me for a little psychic guidance as well, but I seldom have much to offer her.
-My head is probably still a little too hard.
+We meet regularly for coffee and conversation on all things mystical and more.
+Occasionally Joan asks me to invoke my own intuitive capacities to provide her with a little psychic guidance but I seldom have much to offer her.
+My head must be harder than hers.

 © James Andrew Grove